Help with tax from friends, family, professionals or other organisations

 If you are on a low income, the tax charities can help with all manner of problems including:

-• Late filing penalties (often for tax returns incorrectly issued) and determinations/special relief
+- Late filing penalties (including for tax returns that should simply be withdrawn) and determinations/special relief

-• Preparing tax returns for those in low-paid self-employment, including CIS
+- Preparing tax returns for those in low-paid self-employment, including in the Construction Industry Scheme

 They normally expect you to have attempted to sort the issue out with HMRC yourself before contacting them.